ChrispyMC/Turing/README.md

 # Instructions
-The code you see in **KeyTest.t** requires you to use Turing or @Open-Turing-Project as an editor.
+The code you see in **KeyTest.t** requires you to use Turing or (Open Turing Project)[https://github.com/Open-Turing-Project] as an editor.
 Notepad++ does not work as it is not supported.